dhis2/dhis2-docs/src/developer/web-api/organisation-unit-profile.md

 ## Get organisation unit profile data

-To retrieve the profile data you can use a `POST` request:
+To retrieve the organisation unit profile data you can use a `GET` request:

 ```
 GET /api/organisationUnitProfile/{org-unit-id}/data?period={iso-period}